Tag: dealing with disappointment

 Why Therapy Is Important

 It is hard to be emotionally self-aware when your judgment is just clouded by negativity and self-sabotaging thoughts.
 In other words, your mind is like a messed-up ball of yarn.
 Therapy is important because psychotherapists detangle the mess by picking out every strand and winding it into strands of clarity.
-Therapy helps you figure out your beliefs and how it impacts your actions.
-If you can’t get to a therapist, we have some tips to help with disappointment and support challenging unhelpful beliefs.
+Working with a therapist in NYC can help you understand your beliefs and how they shape your actions.

 How to Tackle Disappointment Head On

-- Become less pessimistic as you approach new opportunities.
+1. Become less pessimistic as you approach new opportunities.
 Change the way you look at the causes of events in your life.
 Instead of saying, “I’m never good at this” or “I screw up everything,” ask yourself what this new event in my life is trying to teach you.
 For instance, “I made a mistake once, but now I know how to avoid this in the future.”

-- Get in the habit of responding optimistically to reframe negative situations.
+2. Get in the habit of responding optimistically to reframe negative situations.
 For example, ask yourself how you came to have these thoughts that upset you.
 Did your strong emotions lead to certain behaviors and actions?
 Was the way you responded helpful?
 Is there another way to look at the thoughts? or respond to these thoughts?

-- Set SMART goals to navigate disappointment and keep yourself on track despite how others or even your thoughts may make you feel.
+3. Set SMART goals to navigate disappointment and keep yourself on track despite how others or even your thoughts may make you feel.
 Ensure your goals are Specific – clearly define your objectives.
 Make sure it is achievable, you have a way to track progress, that it is relevant to you, there’s a deadline, etc. Goals may keep you out of your feelings (like disappointment) and keep you on track with clear actions so you don’t get derailed by your expectations.